1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 of Oparin as secretary of the Biological Section of the AS”
 (Medvedev and Lerner, p.
 137)

-“Lysenko and
-his supporters once more succeeded in evoking administrative
-reprisals against their opponents.
-The editorial board of the
-Botanichesky Zhurnal was disbanded at the end of 1958 and
-reconstituted largely from Lysenko’s followers”
-(Medvedev and Lerner, p.
-138)

 “This unique volume was also translated into
 languages of friendly socialist states, some of which, unfor¬